raul-mena-mindstrong/react-graph/README.md

 This project is a simple example to consum graphQL endpoints from github.

 In this case use to seart topics, there is a search input on the header on when you can type someting and the app trigger a query to github seacrhing related topicts on the parameter you passed on the search input.
-Also on each card result you can click and it show related topics about that result.
+Also on each card result you can click and it will serach related tipic about the clicked card

 ## Areas to improve